-It would be worth while to describe all the transformations of --'s flattery; yet there is always a salvo, which shows his deceit and insincerity.
+It would be worth while to describe all the transformations of-'s flattery; yet there is always a salvo, which shows his deceit and insincerity.

 "If Mr. Adams should become, in two or three years, one of the most eminent lawyers in the county, and remove to Boston, there you would find persons who have daughters to dispose of, who have knowledge of the world, and prudence enough to look out the best characters for matches to their daughters.
 Twenty such men would have their eyes upon you; would dress out their daughters to the best advantage, contrive interviews, lay schemes; and, presently, some one more beautiful, or sensible, or witty, or artful than the rest, will take you in.
 We shall see you, in spite of your philosophy, and contempt for wife and mistress, and all that, sighing and dying with love."
-Here, under a specious pretext of raillery for my boasted and affected indifference to ladies, he is insinuating, or would make me believe that he designed to insinuate, that I am likely to be the ablest lawyer on the stage in two or three years; that twenty gentlemen will eve me for a match to their daughters, and all that.
+Here, under a specious pretext of raillery for my boasted and affected indifference to ladies, he is insinuating, or would make me believe that he designed to insinuate, that I am likely to be the ablest lawyer on the stage in two or three years; that twenty gentlemen will eye me for a match to their daughters, and all that.
 This is the flattery.
-Yet, in truth, he only said, if Mr. Adams should become, &c.; so that if his consequences should never take place, - " Oh!
+Yet, in truth, he only said, if Mr. Adams should become, &c.; so that if his consequences should never take place,-"Oh!
 I never expected they would, for I did not expect you would be eminent."
-Besides, if he was to speak his real sentiments, --- " I am so ill-bred, unpolished, &c., that I never shall succeed with ladies, or the world, &c., &c."
+Besides, if he was to speak his real sentiments,-"I am so ill-bred, unpolished, &c., that I never shall succeed with ladies, or the world, &c., &c."

 The same evening I showed him my draught of our licensed houses, and the remarks upon it.
-Oh! he was transported! he was ravished! he would introduce that plan at the sessions, and read the remarks, and say they were made, as well as the plan, by a gentleman to whom there could be no exception, &c.
-He saw an abstract of the argument for and against writs of assistants; and says, "did you take this from those gentlemen as who have no virtue to boast of, should be solicited with more temptations than others, I can't imagine.
-This, I will say, that whoever is in fault, or whatever was the design, taverns and dram-shops have been systematically and scandalously multiplied in this town; and, like so many boxes of Pandora, they are hourly scattering plagues of every kind, natural, moral, and political, through the whole town.
+1 Oh! he was transported! he was ravished! he would introduce that plan at the sessions, and read the remarks, and say they were made, as well as the plan, by a gentleman to whom there could be no exception, &c.
+He saw an abstract of the argument for and against writs of assistants; 1 and says, "did you take this from those gentlemen as they delivered it?
+You can do any thing! you can do as you please!
+Gridley did not use that language; he never was master of such a style!
+It is not in him," &c.